garrycohen47/DnD_World_Stuff/World Lore/README.md

 # World Lore

+Around ~100 years ago, the isle of Gothmar only contained Elves, Orcs, Half-Orcs, Goblins and Kobolds.

+Then other kingdoms, seeing a `vastly unsettled area`, sent explorers and civilians there to settle and add land to their own empires.
+After ~20 years, the settlers had enough power to officially break away from their original kingdoms, and they became the Isle of Gothmar.

+---

+# Specific Area Lore

 ## Everstead:
 A city of magical ruins, which are still active to this day.
 It is a place of magical innovation, where no matter how mundane or weird the progress, progress is still well rewarded.